njcuk9999/apero-utils/general/apero-tests/README.md

 # APERO Tests

+*Note: This branch is a work in progress to make the tests compatible with APERO version >= 0.7.
+Use tests-v06 if you want to add new tests or run the tests with APERO 0.6 outputs*

 Series of tests to make sure everything was properly reduced by APERO.

 ## Development and running the tests